Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, Proficiency in advanced weapons.

-Through many hours spent using these destructive weapons, whether on the training grounds or setting hag huts ablaze, you have gained immense experience with scatter weapons and gain the following benefits:
+Through many hours spent using these destructive weapons, whether on the training grounds or setting hag huts ablaze, you have gained immense experience with scatter weapons.

 * Critical hits double the damage dealt by the Scatter property on a failed save.
 * When making an attack with a weapon with the Scatter property, you may choose any number of targets to gain advantage on saving throws caused by your attack.